 By using a high-performance prototype, software development can begin much sooner in the design process.
 A HAPS system can achieve internal system frequencies in 100s of megahertz, making it feasible for SoC designs to execute the low-level firmware of the software stack, as well as the full operating system and even applications.
 When coupled with a Virtualizer™ virtual prototype, HAPS prototypes run concurrently with SystemC/TLM-based processor models, creating a unique and powerful hybrid prototype that delivers the best of both prototyping methods.

 HAPS systems are light and portable.
 They can be powered with conventional power sources and quickly assembled in the field for customer demonstrations, industry conferences, “plug-fests”, and validation scenarios outside of the lab environment.

 ASIC prototypes are now often integrated as a shared IT resource.
-In order to maximize the ROI and regression throughput the HAPS-80 Series incorporates sharing and management features to support both multi-design and remote shared usage scenarios.
-HAPS Multi-Design Management (MDM) features allow multiple independent designs to be programmed onto a multi-FPGA HAPS system.
+In order to maximize the ROI and regression throughput HAPS-80 prototyping incorporates sharing and management features to support both multi-design and remote shared usage scenarios.
+HAPS Multi-Design Mode (MDM) features allow multiple independent designs to be programmed onto a multi-FPGA HAPS system.
 This helps HAPS users to avoid idle FPGAs and maximize utilization of multi-FPGA systems and a more parallel work flow.
 Integrated Ethernet interface and a runtime management server allow remote clients to attach to the system to assign and run designs to one or more FPGAs.
 This allows runtime scenarios for individual IP blocks, subsystems, or full SoC designs to be run concurrently.